U.S. Route 101 in California: North Coast

 North of the town of Klamath just inside Del Norte County, the highway closely follows the Pacific coast again.
 In Crescent City, US 101 once again separates into a one-way couplet (L and M Streets) for nine blocks.
 As it leaves Crescent City, US 101 becomes a divided freeway for the last time in California (built slightly to the west of the original two-lane alignment, now called Parkway Drive).
-As the 3-mile divided freeway portion ends, US 101 intersects the southern terminus of US 199, which heads northeast as the Redwood Highway, passing through the Collier Tunnel and terminating in Grants Pass, Oregon.
-US 101 (no longer called the "Redwood Highway" at this point) is reduced to two lanes and continues north along the California coast until it reaches the Oregon border.
+As the 3-mile divided freeway portion ends, US 101 intersects the southern terminus of US 199, which heads northeast carrying on the "Redwood Highway" name, passing through the Collier Tunnel and terminating in Grants Pass, Oregon.
+US 101, no longer called the "Redwood Highway" at this point, is reduced to two lanes and continues north along the California coast until it reaches the Oregon border.

 Tolls

 Express lanes

 High-occupancy toll (HOT) lanes along US 101 between SR 237 in Mountain View and Whipple Avenue in Redwood City opened on February 11, 2022.
 These express lanes were extended to I-380 in San Bruno on March 3, 2023, and are planned to be extended further south to I-880 in San Jose in Fall 2026.

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm.
+As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 Two-person carpools and clean air vehicles with a solo driver are charged 50 percent of the posted toll.
 Carpools with three or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle using the HOT lanes is required to carry either a FasTrak Flex or CAV (Clean Air Vehicle) transponder, with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more).
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

-The segment of the express lanes in Santa Clara County is co-administered by the Santa Clara Valley Transportation Authority (VTA) while the segment in San Mateo County is co-administered by the separate San Mateo County Express Lanes Joint Powers Authority, and so drivers will see separate toll charges when using each segment.
+The segment of the express lanes in Santa Clara County is co-administered by the Santa Clara Valley Transportation Authority (VTA) while the segment in San Mateo County is co-administered by the separate San Mateo County Express Lanes Joint Powers Authority, and therefore drivers will see two separate toll charges if they cross the county line.

 Golden Gate Bridge

 Tolls are collected only for southbound traffic on the Golden Gate Bridge headed to San Francisco.
-An open road tolling system is also used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.
+All-electronic tolling is also used on the bridge, and can be paid by either a FasTrak transponder or license plate tolling.
 The high-occupancy vehicle (HOV) lane leading to the bridge requires a car with three or more people.